jreisinger/checkip/README.md

 ```
 $ checkip 1.1.1.1
-cert        TLS 1.3, exp.
-2022/10/25, cloudflare-dns.com, *.cloudflare-dns.com, one.one.one.one
 db-ip.com       Sydney, Australia
 dns name        one.one.one.one
 iptoasn.com     CLOUDFLARENET
-ping        0% packet loss (5/5), avg round-trip 20 ms
+ping            0% packet loss (5/5), avg round-trip 15 ms
+tls             TLS 1.3, exp.
+2022/10/25, cloudflare-dns.com, *.cloudflare-dns.com, one.one.one.one
-malicious   0% (0/6) ✅
+malicious       0% (0/7) ✅
 ```

 ## Usage examples